predohenr/mergiraf-semi/doc/src/usage.md

 Note that it's not recommended to use `mergiraf solve` for interactive use in a Jujutsu repository.
 This is because depending on your configuration, Jujutsu will use different conflict markers than Git, which Mergiraf cannot parse.
 Fortunately, when you use `jj resolve --tool mergiraf`, Jujutsu is nice enough to prepare the conflicted files with Git-style conflict markers, before passing them to Mergiraf.

+[^why-diff3]: The reason for this is that Mergiraf will try to resolve conflicts by reconstructing the base, left, and right revisions.
+The default style, `merge`, doesn't provide the information about the base revision at all.
+And `zdiff3`, the ***zealous*** version of `diff3`, pulls the changes common to the left and right revision out of the conflict.
+While this might help during manual merging, it can confuses Mergiraf: if both sides end with a brace, `zdiff3` will pull it outside, so the reconstructed base revision will have unbalanced braces and thus fail to parse.